 The message that we all need to stay put is also relevant to any visitors and backpackers currently in Australia, who may have been thinking of travelling to popular destinations along the coast.

 State leaders have also made statements showcasing they have a united stance when it comes to stopping Easter travel.

 New South Wales Premier Gladys Berejiklian said: “A lot of us had our hearts sold on going on holidays or doing something we’d normally do at Easter, and we can’t this year.
 None of us can travel, none of us can go on holidays.”

-“Anyone in NSW who leaves their house without a ‘reasonable excuse’ could spend up to six months in prison and face a fine of up to $11,000 under the emergency ministerial directive,” added NSW Minister for Better Regulation, Kevin Anderson.
+“Anyone in NSW who leaves their house without a ‘reasonable excuse’ could spend up to six months in prison and face a fine of up to $11,000 under the emergency ministerial directive.”
+NSW Minister for Better Regulation, Kevin Anderson added.

-Queensland’s police commissioner Katarina Carroll says beaches would be “heavily patrolled” by police and people may be fined for blatantly just being out and about or going for a drive as this is clearly non-essential travel.
+Queensland’s police commissioner Katarina Carroll says beaches would be “heavily patrolled” by police.
+People may be fined for blatantly just being out and about or going for a drive as this is clearly non-essential travel.

 Queensland have also closed their borders, following in the footsteps of Western Australia, South Australia, Northern Territory and Tasmania.

 In South Australia, Premier Steven Marshall says travel over the Easter break is “completely and utterly off”.